 Working From Home and the Centrality Premium: Implications for Business Districts

 This paper examines the intracity effect of Working From Home (WFH) on business districts.
-Using a unique dataset on the Paris metropolitan area, I develop a municipality-level WFH exposure indicator and leverage on the Covid-19 crisis as a natural experiment to implement a difference-in-differences strategy.
-Findings reveal a significant rise in office vacancy due to remote working, with effects more pronounced in areas (i) further from the city center, with (ii) longer commuting distances and (iii) larger firms.
-This highlights companies' use of office downsizing as a cost-effective strategy to relocate to central locations, which remain preferred for their superior labor and customer market access, supporting theoretical predictions.
+I develop an exogenous municipality-level WFH exposure indicator in the Paris metropolitan area and leverage on the Covid-19 crisis as a natural experiment to implement a difference-in-differences strategy.
+Using a unique dataset on commercial real estate, findings reveal a significant rise in office vacancy due to remote working, with effects more pronounced in areas further from the city center, with longer commuting distances and larger firms.
+This highlights companies' use of office property downsizing as a cost-effective strategy to relocate to central locations, which remain preferred for their superior customer and labor market access.
 This shift exacerbates spatial disparities, particularly disadvantaging peripheral areas.
-The analysis also shows that investment patterns have adjusted, with a decrease in investment in areas most affected by WFH.
-Furthermore, I document a decline in employment and number of businesses in the local retail sector, exposing the wide-reaching effects of teleworking.
+The analysis also shows that investment patterns have adjusted, with a decrease in office property transactions and prices in areas most affected by WFH.
+Furthermore, I document a decline in employment and number of businesses in the local retail and restaurant sectors, exposing the negative externalities of teleworking within cities.